Search

 The District Court dismissed Counts II & III (and, implicitly, Count IV), for declaratory relief that Mr. Berge’s actions did not violate the Massachusetts Wiretapping Statute or FERPA and declaratory relief as to the right to publish (which claims also implicate the First Amendment right to record, which, contrary to the District Court’s statement, was not “conceded”) as moot.
 Not all Defendants actually withdrew the letter.
 But, even accepting that Defendants are now judicially estopped from contesting otherwise, Mr. Berge, a citizen-journalist, may record and publish Defendants in the future, and their request for nominal damages saves the claims from mootness.

 The case was dismissed, which on its face is absurd.
-We have appealed to the First Circuit Court of Appeals, which held oral argument on February 8, 2024.
+We appealed to the First Circuit Court of Appeals, which held oral argument on February 8, 2024.
 The oral argument audio is linked below.

 Skip to content